cipher.h

 Key derivation.

-EVP_BytesToKey generates a key and IV for the cipher type by iterating md count times using data and salt.
-On entry, the key and iv buffers must have enough space to hold a key and IV for type.
-It returns the length of the key on success or zero on error.
+EVP_BytesToKey generates a key and IV for the cipher type by iterating md count times using data and an optional salt, writing the result to key and iv.
+If not NULL, the key and iv buffers must have enough space to hold a key and IV for type, as returned by EVP_CIPHER_key_length and EVP_CIPHER_iv_length.
+This function returns the length of the key (without the IV) on success or zero on error.

 OPENSSL_EXPORT int EVP_BytesToKey(const EVP_CIPHER *type, const EVP_MD *md,